The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 LEADK (Language Equality and Access for Deaf Kids): The LEAD-K Campaign is a direct response to the alarming number of Deaf and hard of hearing children arriving at school without language.
 The Campaign aims to end language deprivation through information to families about language milestones and assessments that measure language milestone achievements, and data collection that holds our current education system accountable.

-Little Hands and Big Hands: Children and Adults Signing Together by Kathy MacMillan.
-Chicago, Huron Street Press, 2013: A resource guide for caregivers and educators for signing with all children ages birth-6 to support early literacy.
+Little Hands and Big Hands: Children and Adults Signing Together, 2nd edition by Kathy MacMillan.
+Hands Up Press, 2023: A resource guide for caregivers and educators for signing with all children ages birth-6 to support early literacy.

 Little Hands Signing Storytime & Craft Ideas Pinterest Board: Kathy MacMillan’s collection of favorite ideas from around the internet for sharing ASL with kids, along with links to her own videos showcasing signing rhymes and songs.